 field1.
 Display field on which to sort.
 See the Appendix for detailed information on using HELP to determine field names, or enter the FIELD command with the cursor pointing to a field to determine the field name.

-- A. Sort in ascending sequence.
+A. Sort in ascending sequence.
 This is the default for the first sort field.
-A or D must be specified for other sort fields. - D. Sort in descending order.
+A or D must be specified for other sort fields.